HelTecAutomation/HeltecDocs/doc/gateway/ht-m00/source/update_firmware.md

 ### Activate the Gateway

 After the firmware download is complete, open the serial port corresponding to the HT-M00 and read the corresponding ESP32 chip ID of the gateway.
+Baud rate is 115200.

 ![](img/update_firmware/07.png)